Hjdskes/hjdskes.github.io/content/projects/cage.md

 Cage supports a single, static output.
 It does not support hotplugging additional outputs and exits when its only output is removed.
-Cage defaults to the output's preferred mode and supports (static, i.e. specific on startup) output rotation.
+Cage defaults to the output's preferred mode and supports (static, i.e. specified on startup) output rotation.
 Cage does not support virtual workspaces.
 Input-wise, Cage supports pointer input, keyboard input and touch input.
 Copy and paste works as well, also into and out of XWayland.
 Primary selection is supported, too.